 Sweet smokey chilis combined with spices create a distinct smokiness flavor from combing the arbor and piquin peppers that will make your recipe sing.

-Even though this says “hot sauce” the heat is more than mild but lower than a medium heat.
+It’s not an exact match but the flavor of Tabasco Chipotle hot sauce makes a pretty close replacement for adobo sauce.
+Even though this says “hot sauce” the heat is more than mild but lower than medium heat.

 Ancho Chile Paste